Dudley Snell: Melbourne and Metropolitan Tramways Board

 In 1953, Snell left the SEC, and moved to the Melbourne & Metropolitan Tramways Board (MMTB) as an electrical engineer.
 He was promoted to Methods Engineer, and was appointed Chief Engineer in 1969.
 In 1970, he became the MMTB's Deputy Chairman under Francis Kirby.
 He succeeded Kirby as Chairman in 1976 for a five-year term, which was renewed in 1981.

 As Chairman of the MMTB, Snell faced the same financial challenges as Kirby, but nonetheless managed some reforms.
 New ticketing systems, which arrested patronage declines by making public transport more cost effective, were implemented under his administration.
 Additional Z-class trams and new Volvo B59 and MAN SL200 buses were ordered, and he raised the introduction of trolley buses.

 Snell's era saw the first tramline extensions since 1956, with an extension from East Burwood to Middleborough Road opening on 23 July 1978, and from East Preston to Boldrewood Parade opening on 19 May 1983.
 However, the little-used Holden Street line was abandoned.
 Despite the reforms, the MMTB remained in a poor financial situation, and a shift from purchasing to leasing buses later become a financial liability for the Cain Labor government.

 Snell was critical to the MMTB's successful involvement in the construction and operation of Hong Kong's Tuen Mun light rail systems.

 He was dismissive of concepts for low-floor trams in the early 1980s, and the MMTB ordered new B-class high-floor trams that were non-compliant with subsequent accessibility legislation.
 Low-floor trams were finally introduced in Melbourne in 2001.

 Metropolitan Transit Authority

 Public transport in Victoria was reorganised on 1 July 1983, with Melbourne's railway services and MMTB tram and bus services amalgamated into the Metropolitan Transit Authority (MTA), leaving Snell the MMTB's final chairman.
 Snell continued working with the Melbourne tramway system, as General Manager of the MTA's Bus and Tram Division, also managing the MTA's interests in the Tuen Mun light rail system.

-Tuen Mun light rail
+Hong Kong light rail

-Snell retired from the MTA in 1985 and relocated to Hong Kong to work for Leighton Asia, who were involved in consortium with the MTA, becoming project manager of the Tuen Mun light rail.
+Snell retired from the MTA in 1985 and relocated to Hong Kong to work for Leighton Asia, who were involved in consortium with the MTA, becoming project manager of the Hong Kong light rail.
 The light rail opened in September 1988, with Snell commenting that opening day was "packed in true Hong Kong style".

 Snell died in Hong Kong on 14 December 1988.
 He was survived by his wife Joan and their two daughters.